spicattutti/eslint-plugin-relative-imports-when-same-folder/README.md

 An eslint plugin that converts any absolute import paths to relative ones **if a file is imported from within the same directory**.

+Resolves absolute paths to paths on disk by parsing a `tsconfig.json` expected to be found in the root of the repository using this plugin.

 ```ts
 // ## Import sibling